How to Start Saving for Retirement at 50

 For those who start saving for a comfortable retirement at 50, these sentiments likely skew more towards worry—but they don’t have to.

 Current retirement recommendations suggest that by 50, you should have four to six times your annual income saved away.
 Life isn’t always so straightforward, however.
 Understandably, immediate living expenses usually supersede those for the future as children’s education, medical, and other costs regularly compete with savings efforts.

-If your retirement savings goal has not been your top financial priority thus far—intentionally or otherwise—it’s normal to harbor some concerns over your nest egg.
+If your retirement savings goal has not been your top financial priority thus far—intentionally or otherwise—it’s normal to harbor some concerns over your nest egg (if you’re asking yourself, what is a nest egg, learn more today).
 You may even wonder if 50 is too late to begin.
 Thankfully, it’s not, and adopting a few different financial strategies, including a home equity loan alternative that provides an effective path for how to start saving for retirement at 50.

 How Much Should I Save for Retirement?
 The 80% and 4% Goals

 Wondering how to save for retirement at 50?
 Regardless of when or how you start saving for your retirement fund, figures of 80% and 4% provide two recommended retirement goals to aim for.
 More specifically, these savings goals suggest:

 - 80% – Many advisors suggest a retirement fund that offers 80% of your yearly income.
 If you make $50,000 per year, aim for savings that provide $40,000 per year.